 - BONUS: Free “Letter of Instruction” template to request your first delinquent tax list in writing.

-Note: When you become an REtipster Email Subscriber (sign-up box below), I’ll send you an instant $30 off “Discount Code” for this item (get it for $67 instead of $97) and if you enroll in the REtipster Club, you'll get access to this item for FREE.
+Note: When you become an REtipster Email Subscriber (sign-up box below), I’ll send you an instant $20 off “Discount Code” for this item, and if you enroll in the REtipster Club, you'll get access to this item for FREE.
 There's no pressure of course – just want to make sure you're aware.